Adyem/Galactic-Planet-Miner/README.md

 `Game::get_active_convoy_count()` to monitor shipments that are still in transit.
 Successful deliveries and ambushes are recorded in the lore log so players can react by reinforcing escort fleets or clearing assault threats.
+Colony infrastructure now feeds into this logistics layer: constructing a Trade Relay Nexus on either endpoint of a route grants a 12% speed bonus and an 18% raid-risk reduction per relay, so outfitting both the origin and destination builds meaningfully faster, safer trade lanes.

 ## Base Building